-Bu Business risks and mitigating action taken to reduce their impact Bu siness risk Action taken to reduce impact 1a) Guarantees built up by regular bonus additions.
-Limiting the build up of these guarantees by controlling regular bonus rates.
-Using derivative contracts to minimise the prospect of guarantee costs and the value of assets backing them diverging due to market movements.
-1b) Guarantees associated with with-profits policies, i.e. the guaranteed annuity rates attaching to some policies, the fact that some policies are issued to specifically provide deferred annuities rather than cash, and other contractual guarantees attaching to most policies.
+Business risks and mitigating action taken to reduce their impact Business risk Action taken to reduce impact 1a) Guarantees built up by regular bonus additions.
+Limiting the build up of these guarantees by reducing regular bonus rates.
+Potentially using derivative contracts to minimise the prospect of guarantee costs and the value of assets backing them diverging due to market movements.
+1b) Guarantees associated with with-profits policies, i.e. the guaranteed annuity rates attaching to some policies and other contractual guarantees attaching to most policies.
 Explicit reserve set up for contingency.
 Monitoring and investment strategy to limit the exposure to changes in market conditions.
-2) Other miscellaneous business risks impacting the with-profits business, in particular: Investment, Expense, Mortality, Persistency, Taxation, Reinsurance and Regulatory risk.
+2) Other miscellaneous business risks impacting the with-profits business, in particular: Investment, Expense, Mortality, Taxation, Reinsurance and Regulatory risk.
 Explicit accountabilities allocated to key staff to monitor and manage risks.
 Expense risk capped by terms of the Scheme.
 3) Variances in the value of non-profit business within the Sub-Fund.
+A minority of the Sub-Fund liabilities are non-profit.
 Reassurance to help protect against adverse mortality experience.
 Investment strategy to limit the exposure to changes in market conditions.
-Transfer of liabilities on fair terms to the Non-Profit Sub-Fund or to another insurance company.
-4) Operational risks including operational errors of management services, in particular: inadequate or failed internal processes, systems or segregation of duties.
-These risks are not borne by the Sub-Fund, except to the extent that current expenses may fall under the capped level.
-Aviva Administration Limited carries out the management services of the Sub-Fund.
-Any losses or cost arising from operational errors shall be borne by Aviva Administration Limited.
+4) Potential compensation claims in respect of allegations of misselling.
+The Sub-Fund has been closed to new business for a number of years.
+Ensuring management actions, where appropriate are consistent with sales literature.
+Appropriate reserving for potential risk.